 By Jack Zenger and Kathleen Stinnett

 In this excerpt from The Extraordinary Coach, thought leaders Jack Zenger and Kathleen Stinnett detail why good coaching is a successful component of any management style.

 Designed to help every kind of professional coach, the authors offer some useful tips on how to make the most of every coaching session.

 Joe Folkman takes a detailed look at the data behind the 360-degree survey and outlines the statistical significance of his findings.

 By Joe Folkman & Jack Zenger

-In this article, the authors outline the crucial elements for a best-in-class 360-degree assessment.
+In this white paper, the authors outline the crucial elements for a best-in-class 360-degree assessment.